• Skip to main content

 Muscle Memory and Egoscue

-April 22, 2019 by Lisa
+April 22, 2019 by Jess Powell

 What makes the Egoscue method work so well compared to other treatments?
 The Egoscue method is different because it utilizes the basic way our body learns and remembers movement.
 When you do your Egoscue exercises each morning, you activate muscles in the correct way to align your body.